Endpoint Central configurations

 - Define a target

 - Configure execution settings

 After you define a configuration, you must apply it to specific targets (computers/users) in your network.

-When you deploy a configuration using Desktop Central, the configuration settings along with the required files will be stored in the Desktop Central server.
-Desktop Central agents, which are installed in the client computers in your network, will contact the Desktop Central server to collect this information and apply the configurations to specific client computers.
+When you deploy a configuration using Endpoint Central, the configuration settings along with the required files will be stored in the Endpoint Central server.
+Endpoint Central agents, which are installed in the client computers in your network, will contact the Endpoint Central server to collect this information and apply the configurations to specific client computers.
 The agents will contact the server during the following intervals to collect the required information: